 One of the most unique characteristics of CAP is its highly active volunteer force.
 These volunteers work tirelessly to provide support at the shelter and special events, foster care for medically needy animals and financial contributions.
 Individual donors provide most of CAP’s nearly $4 million annual budget with additional support from foundations and businesses.
-Our Pet Supply Shop and eBay Store provide additionally needed funds.
+Our Pet Supply Shop provides additionally needed funds.
 No funds are received from United Way or the government.

 In 2011, CAP Board of Directors completed the challenge of building a larger facility and a permanent home for CAP.
 The $7.5 million dollar Jane Cizik Center includes a 3.5 acre campus and state-of-the-art 21,000 square foot facility designed by nationally known PBK Architects.
 Private donations and foundation grants have funded the entire project.
 The Robert and Jane Cizik Foundation have provided the lead financial gift thus the naming of the facility in her honor.